-Parents should expect a significant increase in their expected contribution when a dependent child graduates or is no longer enrolled in an undergraduate program.
+Parents should expect a significant increase in their expected contribution when a dependent child graduates or is no longer enrolled on a full-time basis in an undergraduate program.

 Income is the most weighted factor in determining the expected parental contribution toward educational expenses.
 The formulas use the most recent complete year of financial information to determine the expected contribution for the upcoming academic year.
 Therefore, annual fluctuations in income (and assets) are considered annually using the most complete tax year information.

 - Taxable Income.
 This category includes wages, salaries, interest and dividends.
 It can also include business/farm profit, pensions, annuities, rents, royalties, trust income and other forms of miscellaneous taxable income.
 For parents who own businesses, depreciation on real property or automobiles, and part or all of other forms of depreciation, wages paid to dependent children, and noncash benefits such as automobile use and insurance coverage are typically added back to income.
 Losses, including those from business and rental ventures, capital losses and losses carried forward from prior years will not affect other forms of income.
 One-time additions to income, such as capital gains or the liquidation of an annuity or pension are considered an exchange of assets and are not included in income.

 - Untaxed Income.
 This income category includes social security benefits, veterans benefits, welfare or child support.
 It also includes voluntary annual contributions to tax deferred savings/retirement plans, housing/living allowances, untaxed portions of pensions/annuities, workers compensation and any other form of untaxed income or benefits.